levels

 Summary

-Levels is a multimedia project involving the measurement of of energy found in various physical phenomena such as sound and electromagnetic radiation (radio waves, light, etc).
+Levels is a multimedia project involving the measurement of energy found in various physical phenomena such as sound and electromagnetic radiation (radio waves, light, etc).

 Frequency dependent energy is found in sound.